-Optimizing post-transplant care is critical is ensuring long-term graft function and survival, while reducing hospitalizations and anesthetic risks.
-We found that BMI, graft type (LD vs DD), peri-operative blood loss, and intra-operative graft urine production can be used to assess overall DGF risk.
+Optimizing post-transplant care is critical in ensuring longterm graft function and survival, while reducing hospitalizations and anesthetic risks.
+We found that BMI, graft type (LD vs. DD), perioperative blood loss, and intraoperative graft urine production can be used to assess overall DGF risk.
 Concurrent PD catheter removal may offer significant benefits with minimal risks in carefully selected patients, such as those receiving LD grafts.
-However, DGF risk in PD patients could not be further stratified based on other aspects of donor status, including deceased donor graft type and donor criteria.
+However, DGF risk in our cohort of PD patients could not be further stratified based on other aspects of donor status, including deceased donor graft type and donor criteria.